kang-yu/IACC/README.md

 # IACC
-Image Analysis for Canopy Cover in Field Phenotyping
+Image Analysis for Canopy Cover in Field Phenotyping.

+A set of matlab functions for classification of image illumination for field crops images.